 And what rubbed salt to injury was the similar defection of his cousin, General Fidel Ramos, and finally, the unprecedented groundswell of support that grew into the people power at EDSA that made precarious President Marcos’s stay at the palace.

-Irwin Ver talks about the alleged lies told about his father-- the late General Fabian Ver.
-In an interview with a broadsheet, Bobby Ongpin, Ferdinand Marcos' Foreign Minister said Ver was the third person in the Martial Law "triumvirate", the other two being Marcos and his First Lady Imelda.
-Ver explains why his father would never consider himself a "partner" to a man he looked up to as his superior.
+Irwin Ver talks about the alleged lies told about his father– the late General Fabian Ver.
+In an interview with a broadsheet, Bobby Ongpin, Ferdinand Marcos’ Trade Minister said Ver was the third person in the Martial Law “triumvirate”, the other two being Marcos and his First Lady Imelda.
+Ver explains why his father would never consider himself a “partner” to a man he looked up to as his superior.
+(Editor’s note: An earlier version said Ongpin was Foreign Minister.
+He was Trade Minister.
+We apologize for the error.)

 Irwin Ver also tells his account of the relationship between Fabian and Juan Ponce Enrile.
 Irwin says his father “revered” Enrile and were on speaking terms with the former Defense Minister after Edsa.
 He also belies other allegations made in the Senate President’s book “Juan Ponce Enrile: A Memoir”.